MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-google-step4-review-destinations.md

 4. Select **Save**.

 >[!Important]
->Rows with vacant a “destination path” will be skipped in the validation process.
+>Rows with vacant destination paths will be skipped in the validation process.

 ### Destination path format